woojiahao/git-guide/09-tips-and-tricks/README.md

 ## Contributing a tip

 On top of following the guidelines in the [contributing](../CONTRIBUTING.md) document for a tip's sub-chapter, you should also:
+- Make sure the tip is added as a sub-chapter folder
 - Make sure you add a short description and link to the quick reference table above
 - Make a Pull Request indicating the tip you are adding